adreAnerpGh/demand-forecasting-operational-decision-system/README.md

 # Demand Forecasting & Operational Decision System

-This project develops a data-driven system to support pricing and demand management decisions in an accommodation business.
+This project develops a data-driven system to support pricing and demand management decisions in an accommodation business, transforming operational data into actionable signals.

 It combines demand dynamics modeling, forecasting, and reliability calibration to transform operational data into actionable business signals.